Skip to content

 Calculating employee costs

-Understanding employee costs can help you budget and make better financial business decisions, no matter the size.
+Understanding employee costs can help you budget and make better financial business decisions, no matter the size of your business.
 The Financial Workspace automatically generates employee cost data when payroll summaries are uploaded.

-If you have hourly employees, keeping track of hours worked and any overtime can help you assess any extra or unnecessary expenses.
+If you have hourly employees, keeping track of hours worked and any overtime can help you reduce employee costs by flagging extra or unnecessary expenses before they add up.
 Keeping track of these hours can be done in a variety of ways.
-Many companies use timesheets or excel, but the most practical and effective way is with a time-tracking software.
+Many companies use timesheets or Excel, but the most practical and effective way is with time-tracking software.

 Factorial makes it simple to track hours worked and overtime.
 In addition, you can analyze metrics like absenteeism to help you make better business decisions.